The Latin Cross: More Than Just a Religious Icon

 In tradition, the longer vertical line of the Latin Cross stands for the divine, reaching up to heaven, while the shorter horizontal line represents the earthly world.
 This design is central to Christianity, symbolizing the crucifixion of Jesus Christ.
 It stands for sacrifice, salvation, and redemption.

-The Latin Cross appears in many forms, from simple crosses in churches and religious books to more decorated ones in jewelry and art.
-Even with these different styles, the basic shape of the Latin Cross — a longer vertical line crossed by a shorter horizontal line — stays the same and is known worldwide as a sign of faith and spirituality.
+The Latin Cross appears in many forms, from simple crosses in churches and religious books to ornate versions in jewelry and art.
+Despite these variations, the Latin Cross’s basic shape — a longer vertical line intersected by a shorter horizontal line — remains consistent and universally recognized as a symbol of faith and spirituality.

 What’s the Origin and History of the Latin Cross?